tasdikrahman/tasdikrahman.me/_posts/2020-11-21-choosing-between-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 If we look at the flip-side, having one big cluster, concentrates the risk of failure.

 If you are not on a vendor specific kubernetes installation, what happens when the control plane goes for a toss?
-1 person having all the context is not scalable, what happens when the person who knows the operational know how is not present to handle the pager?
+1 person having all the context is not scalable, what happens when the person who knows the operational know-how, to fix x problem, is not present to handle the pager?

 What about zonal failures affecting the cluster?
 Do we have checks and balances to handle such an event?